 The formal equality measured by our index is important because it signals an elimination of legal sex discrimination.
 Some scholars are critical of those who focus on formal sex equality (Rhode 1989), and we agree with many of these critics that eliminating sex discrimination is not sufficient for the achievement of full, substantive sex equality.
 Nevertheless, we contend that formal equality is an important component of sex equality more generally and is more variable globally and over time than many people realize.
 Our Index captures the degree to which states have upheld the value of equality by eliminating the most egregious and disadvantageous sex differences in family law, setting the stage for more nuanced legislation and jurisprudence that accommodates women’s differences.

 Our Index measures formal law, not its enforcement or other social practices.
 In many cases, there may be a gap between the law on the books and the law in action, and the countries in our study vary in the extent of their lawfulness (Kaufmann, Kraay, and Mastuzzi 2010).
 Even so, the law on the books remains important because we cannot measure, explain, or compare the divergence of the law from social practice without having a sense of what the law is.
-And the law, even when violated, constitutes a reference point for political struggles as it has great symbolic power (Habermas 1996; Glendon 1987).
+And the law, even when violated, constitutes a reference point for political struggles as it has great symbolic power (Glendon 1987; Habermas 1996).

 Table 2.
 Family Law Index Scores